simon-weber/gmusicapi/docs/source/usage.rst

      and `edit your path <http://www.computerhope.com/issues/ch000549.htm>`__
      to include the directory that contains avconv.exe/ffmpeg.exe.

+ - Google App Engine

+   - See `this thread <https://github.com/simon-weber/gmusicapi/issues/381#issue-116838059>`__ for instructions.

 The only time avconv or ffmpeg is not required is when uploading mp3s without scan-and-match enabled.

 If you need to install avconv/ffmpeg from source, be sure to use